Factbox: Candidates in Colombia's presidential election

 OSCAR IVAN ZULUAGA

-Zuluaga has urged in the polls with promises to improve education and healthcare, and to defeat the rebels on the battlefield, a strategy championed by his mentor Uribe.
+Zuluaga has recently surged in the polls with promises to defeat the rebels on the battlefield, a strategy championed by his mentor, Uribe, and to improve education and healthcare.

-The 55-year-old, who served as finance minister under Uribe, says the government should not negotiate with the FARC while they are still at arms.
-He says he would support talks only if the FARC calls a unilateral ceasefire, and insists rebel leaders must serve prison time.
+The 54-year-old, who served as finance minister under Uribe, says the government should not negotiate with the FARC while they are still at arms.
+He says he would only support talks if the FARC calls a unilateral ceasefire, and insists rebel leaders must serve prison time.

 As finance minister, he was credited with bringing growth to Latin America's fourth-largest economy even as the global financial crisis battered other emerging markets.